awfy/reddifined/README.md

 ### Requirements

+##### 1. Reddit Enhancement Suite
-1. __Reddit Enhancement Suite__ - [Download](http://redditenhancementsuite.com/) the latest version for your browser.
+Reddifined is coded purely to work with the Reddit Enhancement Suite.
+[Download](http://redditenhancementsuite.com/) the latest version for your browser to make sure it works perfectly.

+##### 2. Disable Custom Styles
-2. __Disable Custom Styles__ - Navigate to your preferences on Reddit and uncheck _"allow subreddits to show me custom styles"_.
+This is a temporary requirement whilst I implement enough overwriting CSS to prevent them from breaking everything.
+For now though, navigate to your [preferences](https://ssl.reddit.com/prefs) on Reddit and uncheck _"allow subreddits to show me custom styles"_.

 ### Installing as Chrome Extension